canonical/certification-docs/Policy_Guide.rst

 certificates.

 Certificates are not necessary for subsequent point releases.
-If a system is certified already on 18.04.2, you do *not* need a new certificate for 18.04.3 and 18.04.4.
+If a system is certified already on 20.04.2, you do *not* need a new certificate for 20.04.3 and 20.04.4.

 Certificates *are* necessary for each LTS family.
-If a system is certified for 18.04.3, it *does* need a new certificate for 20.04 LTS.
+If a system is certified for 20.04.3, it *does* need a new certificate for 22.04 LTS.

 Verifying Results
 -----------------
-The Model certified should be maintained in the Partner's Lab for a period of up to 30 days (unless discussed with your Partner Engineer) and said lab should be made accessible via VPN to the Hardware Certification team, including access to the MAAS and iperf servers so that the Hardware Certification engineers can periodically validate the test results with spot checks.
+The Model certified should be maintained in the Partner's Lab for a period of up to 30 days (unless discussed with your Partner Engineer) and said lab should be made accessible via VPN or similar access to the Hardware Certification team, including root/admin level access to the MAAS and iperf servers and BMCs so that the Hardware Certification engineers can periodically validate the test results with spot checks.

 This policy does not imply that validation will happen with every submission, but upon request.
 If the hardware cannot be held for a reasonable period of